ClementNerma/Rave/docs/master.md

 ### The optional operator

 The optional operator is a useful operator that tries to get a structure's field, a class' member, or a dictionary's key safely.
-Instead of requiring to try and catch the operation, the operator simply returns a `None` value in case of fail:
+Instead of requiring to check the key before accessing the dictionary, the operator simply returns a `None` value in case of fail:

 ```rave
 struct Hero {